Skip to content

 Sanity-check the driver isn’t failing in a louder way.
 A drop that ends in a black screen is usually a thread stuck in device driver crash.
 A stutter that bluescreens is often the video scheduler internal error.
 Either pattern means a clean driver reinstall, not just an update.

 After the install, reboot.
-The new driver doesn’t fully take over the GPU scheduling path until the next cold boot, and we found that some of our test machines only recovered the lost frames after that restart, not immediately after the driver finished installing.
+The new driver doesn’t fully take over the GPU scheduling path until the next cold boot, and some machines only recover the lost frames after that restart, not immediately after the driver finishes installing.

 #Switch Windows to High Performance Power Plan

-This is the second-highest-impact move.
-On the Iris Xe laptop it was the biggest single jump we saw.
+This is the second-highest-impact move, and on integrated graphics like Iris Xe it can be the biggest single jump.
 Windows ships Balanced by default, and Balanced throttles the CPU whenever it judges the workload “light”, which Valorant’s low CPU floor can trip into.
 Microsoft’s official power plan documentation states that the built-in High Performance plan disables CPU parking and holds the processor at higher P-states, both of which matter for a CPU-light, latency-sensitive game.

 Side by side panels comparing Balanced throttling the CPU versus High Performance holding clocks high